- What is OpenDaylight?

 OpenDaylight is structured and governed using open source best practices and is licensed under the Eclipse Public License – v 1.0 (EPL), which is a common choice for Java-based projects.
 The EPL is an approved open source license by the Open Source Initiative and considered a free software license by the Free Software Foundation.
 The license choice of EPL maximizes OpenDaylight’s license compatibility with the large ecosystem of libraries and 3rd party components that have already been released under the EPL license.
 Where necessary the Board may approve exceptions for other licenses.

 OpenDaylight’s Technical Steering Committee will be composed of the Project Leaders from the core OpenDaylight projects.
-Each project will have one technical leader and that person will represent the project on the Technical Steering Committee.
+Each project has one technical leader and that person will represent the project on the Technical Steering Committee.
 The Project Lead will be elected by vote from the committers in that project.
 If there is initially only one committer for a project, that person will be the Project Lead.

 Further, the active committers for OpenDaylight will elect additional TSC members.
 TSC members will serve 1-year terms.
 If Platinum members are not otherwise represented by a project on the TSC, they will also get a seat.